The Prevention Of Black Marketing And Maintenance Of Supplies Of Essential Commodities Act, 1980

-(1) The Central Government and each State Government shall, whenever necessary, constitute one or more Advisory Boards for the purpose of this Act.
+- Constitution of Advisory Boards .(1) The Central Government and each State Government shall, whenever necessary, constitute one or more Advisory Boards for the purposes of this Act.

-Save as otherwise express in, provided in this Act, in every case where a detention order has been made under this Act, the appropriate Government shall, within three weeks from the date of detention of a person under the order, place before the Advisory Board constituted by it under Section 9, the grounds of which the order has been made and the representation, if any, made by the person affected by the order, and in case where the order his been made by all officer referred to in subsection (2) of Section 3, also the report by such officer under sub-section (3) of that section.
+- Reference to Advisory Boards .Save as otherwise expressly provided in this Act, in every case where a detention order has been made under this Act, the appropriate Government shall, within three weeks from the date of detention of a person under the order, place before the Advisory Board constituted by it under section 9, the grounds on which the order has been made and the representation, if any, made by the person affected by the order, and in case where the order has been made by an officer referred to in sub-section (2) of section 3, also the report by such officer under sub-section (3) of that section.

-(1) The Advisory Boards shall, after considering the materials placed before it and after calling for such further information as it may deem necessary from the appropriate Government or from any person called for the purpose through the appropriate Government or from the person concerned, and if, in any particular case, it considers it essential so to do or if the person concerned desires to be heard, after hearing him in person, submits its report to the appropriate Government within seven weeks from the date of detention of the person concerned.
+- Procedure of Advisory Boards .(1) The Advisory Board shall, after considering the materials placed before it and, after calling for such further information as it may deem necessary from the appropriate Government or from any person called for the purpose through the appropriate Government or from the person concerned, and if, in any particular case, it considers it essential so to do or if the person concerned desires to be heard, after hearing him in person, submit its report to the appropriate Government within seven weeks from the date of detention of the person concerned.

 (2) The report of the Advisory Board shall specify in a separate part thereof the opinion of the Advisory Board as to whether or not there is sufficient cause for the detention of the person concerned.

 (3) When there is a difference of opinion among the members forming the Advisory Board, the opinion of the majority of such members shall be deemed to be the opinion of the Board.